PereViader/Game-Developer-Blog/_posts/2021-04-04-Clean data driven systems and content.markdown

 **Multiple dynamic** should be used when there are multiple strategies and they should all be runnable from the same place.

 Further notes and recomendations:
-- Single and multiple static are the same implementation wise, but a design desision has been made when selecting multiple single over multiple dynamic.
+- **Single** and **Multiple static** are the same implementation wise, but a design desision has been made when selecting **Multiple single** over **Multiple dynamic**.
-- If you find yourself implementing some data drive functionality and currently have a single strategy to implement, implementing it using **Single** and when the requirements change the functionality can be easily refactored to **Multiple dynamic**.
+- If you find yourself implementing some data driven functionality and currently have a single strategy to implement, implementing it using **Single** and when the requirements change the functionality can be easily refactored to **Multiple dynamic**.